laiba-ajmal-12/SmartMeetFYP/README.md

 # Project Description

-Smart Meet is an online meeting platform which is designed to help hosts understand how engaged participants are during online meetings.
-In traditional online meetings, hosts often struggle to know whether participants are actively listening or simply just physically present and mentally absent.
-Most users just join the meeting but don't listen it.
+Smart Meet is an online meeting platform that helps hosts understand how engaged participants are during virtual meetings.

-This platform addresses that problem by monitoring participant attentiveness and attention during meetings using computer vision techniques such as head pose estimation, and gaze tracking.
-At the end of each session, Smart Meet generates automated reports that summarize individual participant engagement as well as overall session productivity.
-This allows hosts to objectively evaluate how effective and engaging their meetings were.
+It uses computer vision techniques such as head pose and gaze tracking to monitor attentiveness in real time.
+At the end of each session, the system generates automated reports showing individual participation and overall meeting productivity, allowing hosts to evaluate meeting effectiveness objectively.

 ## Features Implemented